Sulaiman281/NexSkill_Course/README.md

 while creating the scene we understand

 - Prefabs
-- How To Look as an Object perspective while desiging.
+- How To Look as an Object perspective while designing.
 - How we identify Object X,Y,Z
 - Global and Local Locations
 - Pivot Point and Center Point
-- Keeping Propotion and accurate space between objects while designing. using snap grid tool in unity
+- Keeping Proportion and accurate space between objects while designing. using snap grid tool in unity
 - Mesh Filter Component
   - we learned that it render the 3D mesh of an object
 - Mesh Renderer